flyisland/sempv2/README.md

-                             by env variable [SOL_ADMIN_PWD]  [default: admin] -h, --host TEXT            URL to access the management endpoint of the broker  [default: http://localhost:8080] --help                     Show this message and exit.
+                             by env variable [SOL_ADMIN_PWD]  [default: admin] -h, --host TEXT            URL to access the management endpoint of the broker  [default: http://localhost:8080] -v, --verbose              Enables verbose mode.
+  --help                     Show this message and exit.

 Commands:
-  backup   Fetch the whole configuration of a VPN delete   Delete the VPN restore  Restore the VPN with the configuration file
+  backup   Fetches the whole configuration of a VPN delete   Delete the VPN restore  Restore the VPN with the configuration file update   Update the VPN with the configuration file
 ```

 ## Jinja2 Template